rems-project/sail/README.md

 ## Funding

-This software was developed within the Rigorous Engineering of Mainstream Systems (REMS) project, partly funded by EPSRC grant EP/K008528/1, at the Universities of Cambridge and Edinburgh.

-This software was developed by SRI International and the University of Cambridge Computer Laboratory (Department of Computer Science and Technology) under DARPA/AFRL contract FA8650-18-C-7809 ("CIFV").
+This work was partially supported by EPSRC grant EP/K008528/1 <a href="http://www.cl.cam.ac.uk/users/pes20/rems">REMS: Rigorous Engineering for
+  Mainstream Systems</a>,
+an ARM iCASE award, and EPSRC IAA KTF funding.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 789108).

+Approved for public release; distribution is unlimited.
+This research is sponsored by the Defense Advanced Research Projects Agency (DARPA) and the Air Force Research Laboratory (AFRL), under contracts FA8750-10-C-0237 ("CTSRD") and FA8650-18-C-7809 ("CIFV").
+The views, opinions, and/or findings contained in these articles OR presentations are those of the author(s)/presenter(s) and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.